Issue 001 Live

 ▰ The split that matters · for our conversations

-The CISO sitting across from us in June is reading the same FT we are.
-They've watched $1T of SaaS value destroyed in 60 days, watched their own renewals get re-priced, and watched NVDA print 85% growth and barely move.
-The question they're being asked by their board has changed: it's no longer "what's our cyber stack" — it's "why are we paying SaaS rents for tools that the market is telling us are about to be consolidated, displaced, or both?"
-This is the doorway.
-Our answer is Quantum on the licensing side and L-AI-B on the cyber side: claims-vs-reality intelligence on every dollar going out.
+The CISO reading the FT this June has watched $1T of SaaS value destroyed in 60 days, watched their own renewals get re-priced, and watched NVDA print 85% growth and barely move.
+The question the board is now asking has changed: it's no longer "what's our cyber stack" — it's "why are we paying SaaS rents for tools that the market is telling us are about to be consolidated, displaced, or both?"
+The answer is claims-vs-reality intelligence on every dollar going out — applied across licensing on one side, cyber posture on the other.

 Top of the wire · what moved